 Storage & Serving

 It makes a great small gift to share.
-Package it in a cellophane gift bag with ribbon for a easy small gift.
+Package it in a cellophane gift bags with a festive ribbon for an easy teacher or neighbor gift.

 White Trash Recipe

 - 1 cup Peanuts cocktail

 - 1 tsp.
 Vegetable Oil